RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms: Introduction

-Our experiments demonstrate that RepoLaunch can build and test repositories across nine programming languages on both Windows and Linux platforms, achieving a build success rate of approximately 70\%.
-RepoLaunch enables the automatic creation of large-scale, diverse SWE task instances for evaluating and training coding agents.
-We further benchmark recent LLMs and agent systems on the multi-language, multi-OS tasks generated by RepoLaunch, offering insights into their current capabilities and limitations.
+Our experiments demonstrate that RepoLaunch can build and test repositories across nine programming languages on both Windows and Linux, including variants of Unix platforms such as Android and embedded systems, achieving an average build success rate of around 80\%.
+This capability enables the automatic creation of large-scale, diverse SWE task instances that were previously infeasible to construct manually.
+We thus propose a RepoLaunch-automated SWE dataset creation pipeline with SWE-bench-Live / MultiLang and Windows task sets as demonstrations.
+We further benchmark recent LMs and agentic systems on the multi-language, multi-OS tasks generated by RepoLaunch, offering insights into their current capabilities and limitations.